 If initial recommended doses provide inadequate analgesia, a higher dose is given, up to the conventional safe maximum dose.
 If analgesia remains inadequate, the drug should be stopped.
 If pain is not severe, another NSAID may be tried because response varies from drug to drug.
 It is prudent during long-term NSAID therapy to monitor for occult blood in stool and changes in CBC, electrolytes, and hepatic and renal function.

 “Opioid” is a generic term for natural or synthetic substances that bind to specific opioid receptors in the CNS, producing an agonist action.
 Opioids are also called narcotics.
 Some opioids used for analgesia have both agonist and antagonist actions.
 Potential for abuse among those with a known history of abuse or addiction may be less with agonist-antagonists than with pure agonists, but agonist-antagonist drugs have a ceiling effect for analgesia and induce a withdrawal syndrome in patients already physically dependent on opioids.
-In general, acute pain is best treated with short-acting pure agonist drugs, and chronic pain is best treated with longer-acting pure agonist drugs (see see Opioid Analgesics and see Equianalgesic Doses of Opioid Analgesics*).
+In general, acute pain is best treated with short-acting pure agonist drugs, and chronic pain is best treated with longer-acting pure agonist drugs (see Table 2: Opioid Analgesics and see Table 3: Equianalgesic Doses of Opioid Analgesics*).